 1.6 The CDCA shall meet the performance standards that are required to be achieved in the delivery of this service as detailed in Part G of Schedule 1 of this Agreement;

-1.7 This Service Description does not cover any Metering Systems that are registered with the SMRA administered by LDSOs in Great Britain.
+[CP1566-HK]1.7 This Service Description does not cover any Metering Systems that are registered with the Supplier Meter Registration Agent (SMRA) administered by LDSOs in Great Britain.

 2. Period of Responsibility

-2.1 The CDCA shall perform the responsibilities and obligations set out in this Service Description for the relevant Boundary Points for all Settlement Days for which the CDCA is appointed by BSCCo.
+[CP1566-HK] 2.1 The CDCA shall perform the responsibilities and obligations set out in this Service Description for the relevant Boundary Points and Systems Connection Points for all Settlement Days for which the CDCA is appointed by BSCCo.

 3. Service Availability